dbakewel/netbots/README.md

         #Speeds and Rates of Change
-        'botMaxSpeed': 5, #bots distance traveled per step at 100% speed 'botAccRate': 1.0, #Amount in % bot can accelerate (or decelerate) per step 'shellSpeed': 40, #distance traveled by shell per step 'botMinTurnRate': math.pi/6000, #Amount bot can rotate per turn in radians at 100% speed 'botMaxTurnRate': math.pi/50, #Amount bot can rotate per turn in radians at 0% speed
+        'botMaxSpeed': 5, #bots distance traveled per step at 100% speed 'botAccRate': 2.0, #Amount in % bot can accelerate (or decelerate) per step 'shellSpeed': 40, #distance traveled by shell per step 'botMinTurnRate': math.pi/6000, #Amount bot can rotate per turn in radians at 100% speed 'botMaxTurnRate': math.pi/50, #Amount bot can rotate per turn in radians at 0% speed

         #Damage
-        'hitDamage': 2, #Damage a bot takes from hitting wall or another bot 'explDamage': 20, #Damage bot takes from direct hit from shell.
+        'hitDamage': 1, #Damage a bot takes from hitting wall or another bot 'explDamage': 10, #Damage bot takes from direct hit from shell.
 The further from shell explosion will result in less damage.

         #Obstacles (robots and shells are stopped by obstacles but obstacles are transparent to scan)
-        'obstacles': [], #Obstacles of form [{x:float,y:float,radius:float},...]
+        'obstacles': [], #Obstacles of form [{'x':float,'y':float,'radius':float},...]
         'obstacleRadius': 5, #Radius of obstacles as % of arenaSize

         #Jam Zones (robots fully inside jam zone are not detected by scan)
-        'jamZones': [], #Jam Zones of form [{x:float,y:float,radius:float},...]
+        'jamZones': [], #Jam Zones of form [{'x':float,'y':float,'radius':float},...]

         #Misc
         'keepExplosionSteps': 10, #Number of steps to keep old explosions in explosion dict (only useful to viewers).